Integratingfactor/lib-idp-auth/README.md

     ```

 # Revision History
+## Version 0.0.3
+Added support for using custom application specific user details service if provided in the application context.

 ## Version 0.0.2
 Added BCrypt password encoder bean, and using the encoder for user details configuration.